 - It’s IATA code, PEK, is a hold-over from the time when Beijing was romanized as Peking.

 Asia (well, Asia Pacific) accounts for most people carried by airlines worldwide: 35% of all air passengers mill around somewhere in the area.
-It has the biggest growth prospects, which also comes with fastest growing airports and the biggest airplane order backlog.
+It has the biggest growth prospects, which also comes with the fastest-growing airports and the biggest airplane order backlog.

 What is the biggest airport in Africa?